 Leeds art community

 Studying and living in Leeds means that you will have access to the vibrant arts culture of our city.
-Many of our students are at the centre of local art collectives and organise events which anyone can tap into.
+Many of our students are at the centre of local art collectives and organise events which anyone can join.

 You could get involved with the flourishing DIY art scene local to the University or take part in the Leeds Art Walk (organised by Pavilion), which guides participants round exhibitions across the city.